UMAprotocol/UMIPs/UMIPs/umip-assert-truth.md

 1. Voters should identify the Optimistic Asserter contract that was used to make and dispute the assertion.
-This can be done by calling `getImplementationAddress` on the `Finder` contract with the `OptimisticAsserter` identifier encoded as `bytes32` at the time of assertion.
+This can be done by calling `getImplementationAddress` on the `Finder` contract with the `OptimisticAsserter` identifier encoded as `bytes32` at the time of DVM request.
 The address of the `Finder` contract depends on the network where the dispute was raised and is available in the `networks` directory of the UMA [protocol repository](https://github.com/UMAprotocol/protocol/tree/master/packages/core/networks).
 2. Voters should decode the ancillary data of the request and determine its `assertionId` parameter.
 3. Voters should search the `AssertionMade` event emitted by the Optimistic Asserter contract from Step 1 for an